uniVocity/envlp-cardano-wallet/README.md

 ## TODO LIST

- * Finalize all code builders that wrap around the generated classes and hide the REST API from you.
- * Transaction metadata.
  * Enable HTTPS on embedded mode.
  * Ensure embedded server runs on Windows/Mac/Linux.
  * Document all source code files.